aatmaj28/Real-Time-Object-Measurement/README.md

 # Real-Time-Object-Measurment
-My project utilizes computer vision and Python for real-time object measurement.
-By leveraging computer vision techniques, it enables accurate and instant measurement of objects in real-time, providing valuable measurements for various applications.
+My project focuses on real-time object measurement using computer vision and Python.
+By employing computer vision techniques, it enables precise and instant measurement of objects in real-time.
+This project offers valuable applications in various domains, providing accurate measurements for different objects as they are detected in real-time.